BobKerns/BobKerns.github.io/pages/ukraine.md

 We should not allow Ukraine to distract us from solving other problems.
 China's foreign policy has been more focused on economic development (albeit with motives not entirely altruistic).
 The damage done to Africa by European colonists and exploiters is still felt today.

 We (and the Iranian people) face consequences in Iran that ultimately reach back to 1953 and Kermit Roosevelt.
 Our Latin America policies under the Dulles brothers got us Che Guevara and Fidel Castro.
-Che was in Guatemala when Unitied Fruit, via the CIA and State Department under the Dulles brothers, overthrew the democratically elected president, Arbenz.
+Che was in Guatemala when United Fruit, via the CIA and State Department under the Dulles brothers, overthrew the democratically elected president, Arbenz.

 A United States focused on a more equitable world, can bring together more support to oppose Russia.
 Russia exploits the existing inequities, as it long did with educating African and Latin American students.